sarahjadeshu/retail-site/README.md

-# retail-site
+# E-commerce Site

-> An e-commerce site that allows users to purchase, save, and review products.
+> A full-stack e-commerce web application that allows users to purchase, save, and review products.
 > Seller(s) may upload products to be sold.
+> Customers may browse items via categories, or search/filter for specific items.
 > Incorporates working shopping cart and check-out system.
 > Deploy with Render.